-- ATV should be administered with food. to enhance absorption. - ATV does not appear to increase cholesterol or triglyceride levels. - Because ATV can prolong the electrocardiogram PR interval, it should be used with caution in patients with pre-existing cardiac conduction system disease and with other drugs known to prolong the PR interval (e.g., calcium channel blockers, beta-blockers, digoxin, verapamil). - Patients taking antacids (or buffered ddI preparations) should take ATV at least 2 hours before or 1 hour after antacid (or ddI) administration. - Decreased doses should be used in patients with moderate hepatic insufficiency.
+- ATV should be administered with food to enhance absorption. - ATV does not appear to increase cholesterol or triglyceride levels. - Because ATV can prolong the electrocardiogram PR interval, it should be used with caution in patients with pre-existing cardiac conduction system disease or with other drugs known to prolong the PR interval (e.g., calcium channel blockers, beta-blockers, digoxin, verapamil). - Patients taking antacids (or buffered didanosine formulations) should take ATV at least 2 hours before or 1 hour after antacid (or didanosine) administration. - ATV is principally metabolized by the liver.
+Individuals with hepatitis B or C infections and individuals with marked elevations in transaminases prior to treatment may be at increased risk for further elevations in transaminases or hepatic decompensation.
+Decreased doses should be used in patients with moderate hepatic insufficiency.
 ATV should not be used in patients with severe hepatic insufficiency. - Asymptomatic elevations in indirect bilirubin are common in patients receiving ATV.
 This may be associated with jaundice.

-Indinavir (IDV, Crixivan®) URL: Link to Pediatric Antiretroviral Drug Information
+Fosamprenavir (f-APV, Lexiva®) URL: Link to Pediatric Antiretroviral Drug Information